skills/test-with-actions/.github/steps/4-step.md

    </details>

-1. Commit and push the changes.
+1. Commit and push the 2 new tests.

-1. Wait a moment for the tests to complete.
-If they all pass, the merge button should activate!
+1. Wait a moment for the workflows to run one final time.

+   - The coverage comment will update to 100%.
+   - The merge button will activate!

 ### Activity: Merge